microsoft/wpa/.github/analyst_guide_analysis_map.md

 - Working patterns archetypes: you can classify person-weeks or persons into individual archetypes with `workpatterns_classify()`, which reveals _break_ patterns in employees' weeks.
 If you are unsure with where to start, you can also run `workpatterns_report()` which combines a number of plots based on the classified archetypes.
 You will need an Hourly Collaboration query.
 - Flexibility Index: `flex_index()` computes a **Flexibility Index** which is a measure of how flexible teams are working, based on three components, i.e. (i) whether they take breaks during the week, (ii) whether they start their date at different times compared to the official time, and (iii) whether they keep their total working hours under control.
+- By filtering on email and meeting subject lines in a Person Query, it is possible to compute the employee-hours that have been invested into a particular business process.
+To identify the right keywords to use in the filter, you can run `meeting_tm_report()` or one of its component functions (`tm_cooc()`, `tm_freq()`, `tm_wordcloud()`) to examine what keywords are related to the business process you have in mind.

 ## Coaching